WICG/user-preference-media-features-headers/README.md

 The CSS equivalent of the information conveyed in the above header would be `@media (prefers-color-scheme: dark) {}` and
-`@media (prefers-reduced-motion: reduce)` respectively.
+`@media (prefers-reduced-motion: reduce) {}` respectively.

 ## Example

-The client makes an initial request as follows.
+1. The client makes an initial request as follows.

 ```bash
 GET / HTTP/1.1
 Host: example.com
 ```

-The server responds, telling the client that it accepts the `User-Pref-Media-Features` and the `Sec-CH-Example` Client Hints, out of which it considers `User-Pref-Media-Features` a Critical Client Hint that it also varies the response on.
+1. The server responds, telling the client that it accepts the `User-Pref-Media-Features` and the `Sec-CH-Example` Client Hints, out of which it considers `User-Pref-Media-Features` a Critical Client Hint that it also varies the response on.

 ```bash
 HTTP/1.1 200 OK